lbryio/lbry.com/content/faq/rewards.md

 A reward is intended to be earned no more than one time by each real person.
 As such, eligibility restrictions are in place to prevent one person from earning rewards under multiple accounts.

-To be eligible for rewards, you must **sign up for an account** at [lbry.tv](https://lbry.tv) and **verify your email**.
+To be eligible for rewards, you must **sign up for an account** and **verify your email**.
 Many users are required to **complete** [**additional verification**](#additional-verification); this is common if using LBRY from VPN or a fraud-prone network.
 You may not be eligible if there is already another verified account in your household/location.
 Users on shared connections will typically not be eligible for rewards.
+You will be able to receive tips from other users, even if you aren't eligible for rewards.

- **Eligibility may be revoked by LBRY.tv if abuse is suspected.** Your eligibility may be revoked if:
+ **Eligibility may be revoked by LBRY Inc. if abuse is suspected.** Your eligibility may be revoked if:

 - you use a VPN or shared network to access LBRY.
 - you try to artificially inflate follow counts or view counts (with "follow for follow" or "view for view" activity or purchased traffic) on LBRY or in other groups.